Contact: Daryl Kimball, executive director

 Non-strategic Nuclear Arms Control Measures

 Signed Dec.
-8, 1987, the INF Treaty required the United States and the Soviet Union to verifiably eliminate all ground-launched ballistic and cruise missiles with ranges between 500 and 5,500 kilometers.
+8, 1987, the Intermediate-Range Nuclear Forces (INF) Treaty required the United States and the Soviet Union to verifiably eliminate all ground-launched ballistic and cruise missiles with ranges between 500 and 5,500 kilometers.
 Distinguished by its unprecedented, intrusive inspection regime, including on-site inspections, the INF Treaty laid the groundwork for verification of the subsequent START I. The INF Treaty entered into force June 1, 1988, and the two sides completed their reductions by June 1, 1991, destroying a total of 2,692 missiles.
-The agreement was multilateralized after the breakup of the Soviet Union, and current active participants in the agreement include the United States, Russia, Belarus, Kazakhstan, and Ukraine.
-Turkmenistan and Uzbekistan are also parties to the agreement but do not participate in treaty meetings or on-site inspections with permission from the other states-parties.
-The ban on intermediate-range missiles is of unlimited duration.
+The agreement was multilateralized after the breakup of the Soviet Union, and active participants in the agreement came to include the United States, Russia, Belarus, Kazakhstan, and Ukraine.
+Turkmenistan and Uzbekistan were also parties to the agreement but did not participate in treaty meetings or on-site inspections with permission from the other states-parties.
+The ban on intermediate-range missiles was of unlimited duration.

-Both the United States and Russia have raised concerns about the other side’s compliance with the INF Treaty.
+Both the United States and Russia raised concerns about the other side’s compliance with the INF Treaty.
 The United States first publicly charged Russia in 2014 with developing and testing a ground-launched cruise missile—the 9M729 missile—with a range that exceeds the INF Treaty limits.